 In the world of food, few things make me happier than the start of tomato season!
 Thanks to a greenhouse grower here in North Carolina, we’re lucky enough to start seeing locally grown tomatoes at our farmers’ market as early as April and sometimes even March (depending on the season).
 Granted, you have to set your alarm to get in line early, but it’s oh. so. worth. it!
-Last weekend at the market my daughters and I were picking through the lovely stock of red tomatoes when my 9-year-old saw the green ones and begged me to make fried green tomatoes.
-Okay, twist my arm. :)

 Many Fried Green Tomato recipes involve lots of steps, including a milk bath and adding seasonings and regular flour to your corn meal.
 I’m sure they all taste fabulous, but my goal in the kitchen is almost always quick and easy (and tasting great, of course!).
 So I literally just coat my sliced green tomatoes in corn meal and fry them up in a cast iron skillet for the quickest and easiest of all Fried Green Tomato recipes.
 Then I whip together a 3-ingredient sauce, and let me tell you what – they are gone in no time.
 If you’ve never tried this southern delicacy, you are definitely missing out!
 Better late than never, though.
 So get cooking. :)

 18 thoughts on “Shortcut Fried Green Tomatoes”

 Not a huge fan of fried green tomatoes, but this is the way to do them.
 Even the dipping sauce was tasty!